 A deduction for "specialist" text books used by school teachers in the classroom as an aid to teaching pupils is granted where the teacher provides the books at his or her own expense.
-The claim for such a deduction must be made on form 273 (available at www.gov.gg/forms), completed by the Director of Education or his Deputy, to ensure that the claim is a valid one and is recognised as such.
+The claim for such a deduction must be made on form 273 (available at www.gov.gg/tax under "Other tax forms"), completed by the Director of Education or his Deputy, to ensure that the claim is a valid one and is recognised as such.